awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ]
 ```

 The `--query` parameter also enables you to count items in the output\.
-The following example displays the number of available volumes that are more than 1000 IOPS by using `length` to count how many in a list\.
+The following example displays the number of available volumes that are more than 1000 IOPS by using `length` to count how many are in a list\.

 ```
 $ aws ec2 describe-volumes \